 When it comes to software development, it’s often tough to decide whether to outsource or to build your own team.
 There are 5 significant factors to consider if you want to obtain a successful product.
-Let’s dive into each one of them and make your choice easier.
+Let’s dive into each one of them and make your choice of hiring vs outsourcing easier.

 - Outsourcing means a higher hourly rate but no extra costs required.